Carnalismo is alive and well…

 Chicano/Chicana students put this servant principle into action in the 60s and early 70s.
 Almost 50 years later many of those students are still living by that servant principle.
 That is staying power.
 Indeed, Carnalismo is alive and well and our community is the better for it. c/s

 Donate to help Uncage and Reunite Families Coalition (URFC) in its important work.
 Make your check out to PROMISE ARIZONA and mail it to: Promise Arizona, 701 S. 1st Avenue Phoenix Arizona 85004.
 Please designate the money is for Humanitarian Aid for Asylum Seekers.
 Special thanks to Tony Bracamonte for inspiring this blog and for his research assistance.

 Copyright 2019 by Salomon Baldenegro.
 To contact Sal write: Salomonrb@msn.com.
-Photos of marchers, Cesar Chavez copyrighed by Barrio Dog Productions.
-All images used under the “fair use” proviso of the copyright law.
+Photos of marchers, Cesar Chavez copyrighted by Barrio Dog Productions.
+Uncage and Reunited Families Coalition poster used under the “fair use” proviso of the copyright law.